ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Stacks.

-The protocol(s) and path(s) selected as candidates during establishment are determined and configufed using these properties.
+The protocol(s) and path(s) selected as candidates during establishment are determined and configured using these properties.
 Since there could be paths over which some transport protocols are unable to operate, or remote endpoints that support only specific network addresses or transports, transport protocol selection is necessarily tied to path selection.
 This may involve choosing